Factory Class B RVs or a Custom Vansmith Conversion? A practical comparison

 Q: How long does a custom conversion take?

-A: Vansmith lead times are typically 8–10 weeks from contract to delivery for standard Sprinter or Transit projects; timelines vary for more complex builds.
+A: Vansmith lead times are usually 8–10 weeks from contract to handover for standard Sprinter or Transit projects; times vary for more complex builds.